401(k) Calculator

 Enter key details about your retirement savings plan in our 401(k) calculator.
 Input your current age, annual income and any existing 401(k) balance.
 Add information about your monthly contributions, your employer's match percentage and any limits on the match.
 Specify your expected retirement age, your estimated rate of return and your anticipated annual income growth.

-The calculator updates in real time as you adjust inputs, showing how your 401(k) balance grows by retirement.
+The calculator updates in real time as you adjust inputs.
+You'll see your projected 401(k) balance at retirement as the numbers shift.
 You'll see your total contributions, employer matches and investment returns broken down separately.
-Run different scenarios to refine your retirement savings strategy.

 1. 1